In this section:

 - Start the Remote Registry Service in Start > Control Panel > Administrative Tools > Services.

 The first requirement is to add an endpoint to the list of endpoints that the Rules Analyzer can interact with.
+The Rules Analyzer uses the default C$ share to communicate with the agent running on the target machine.

 Add an Endpoint